 Graduate degrees will become the rule rather than the exception.
 Businesses will put people through school to keep the individual from becoming obsolete and to give them something to do.
 There will be fewer jobs and the jobs that exist will require more skills than before.
 Management will need to develop fewer, highly skilled, individuals with workplace training programs and then keep them.
 This again is a greater people orientation then before.

-A redefinition of the workplace and the jobs people perform will be required.
+A redefinition of the workplace, effectiveness of remote working, and the jobs people perform will be required.
 Today’s factories will go the way of yesterday’s agriculture.
 As farms were automated and more could be done with fewer people, many left for the city or idled their land.
 In the last 100-plus years, agrarian jobs fell from 41% of the labor force to under 1%, yet they seem to have been absorbed into the labor force.

 Handy proposed one way in which automobile factory work might shift.
 If fewer cars were made and they were being made by robots then manufacturing jobs would decline.
 People would need to keep their cars longer and the maintenance activity, which is labor intensive, would increase.
 This could be picked up by small garages or self-employed mechanics.
 This would mean that society would need to move to a high quality maintenance concept rather then a lower quality disposable one.

 What Handy illustrates is that the solution to the problem of job elimination is based upon the redefinition of business by society.
 Another concept popularized by many is one where everybody works less, which is already happening in Europe.
 Shorter work weeks, early retirement, longer vacations, and more time off for schooling.
 The implication here is that more people are staying employed, but at the expense of a smaller paycheck with more leisure time.